AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ## Events

 [!DNL Live Search] uses [events](events.md) to calculate [Intelligent Merchandising](category-merch.md) and [performance](performance.md) dashboards.
 Eventing is provided with default implementations.
 Eventing for headless storefronts should be manually enabled.

+## Catalog data retention policy

+If [!DNL Live Search] catalog data remains unused in your staging environment for 90 consecutive days, the catalog data is set to hibernation mode and no data is returned for any search query.
+The data used in your production environment is not affected by this policy.

+To re-activate [!DNL Live Search] catalog data in your staging environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page) and include your environment name and any additional details requested.